threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Mattermost.
-- Check that Mattermost is reachable.
+- Check that Mattermost is reachable and certified.

 ### test12_ZeroCI